What Is the Best Fertiliser for My Lawn?

 Weed and Feed Fertilisers

 The best time to apply fertiliser to your lawns is during early spring.
-Note that it is best to check the soil temperature beforehand, with the ideal temperature being 55 degrees Fahrenheit.
+Note that it is best to check the soil temperature beforehand, with the ideal temperature being 12-13 degrees Celcius.
 If you don’t have any means of checking the soil temperature, your best indicator would be how green the grass is.
 If the grass is beginning to turn greener and if some of the flowers start blooming, this is a good sign that you should start applying fertiliser to your lawn.

-Once you start fertilising your lawn, you need to work out a fertilization schedule.
+Once you start fertilisation your lawn, you need to work out a fertilization schedule.
 Most fertilisers have a recommended schedule on their labels, but if you feel that you should do something else for your lawn, consult with a reputable lawn and reticulation company for advice.
-These professionals will advise you how to best take care of your lawn and you can avoid any problems caused by improper fertilization.
+These professionals will advise you how to best take care of your lawn and you can avoid any problems caused by improper fertilisation.

 Ensuring that your lawn grows healthy doesn’t just stop with applying the fertiliser.
 There are several things you should remember when working with fertilisers.
 Here are some of the top tips when fertilising: